Declaration of Results

 The Department of Local Government, Sport and Cultural Industries (DLGSC) is hosting a free forum for people with a disability who may be interested in nominating for local government council.
 The forum will be held 5-7pm on 7 August 2023 at the DLGSC Office or online – see below for more details and to register your interest:

-You are automatically enrolled to vote if you are on the State Electoral Roll as at close of enrollments.
-If you are not already on the State Electoral Roll and meet the eligibility criteria, or if you have changed address recently, you must complete an enrollment form.
+You are automatically enrolled to vote if you are on the State Electoral Roll as at close of enrolments.
+If you are not already on the State Electoral Roll and meet the eligibility criteria, or if you have changed address recently, you must complete an enrolment form.

 Non-Resident Owner and Occupiers

 People who own or occupy property within a local government district can apply to their local government to be included on the roll as an owner/occupier, as long as they are eligible electors.
 A body corporate may apply to have up to two eligible electors to be included on the owner/occupier roll.

 All eligible electors are allowed to vote once in any district or ward for which they are enroled.
 If a person lives within one local district and owns or occupies property in a different district then they may be entitled to a vote in both areas provided they are enroled for those addresses.
 For more information or to enrol as an owner/occupier, contact the Shire.
 To apply you will need to complete and return this form to the Shire before rolls close.